email4reg/Financial-Engineering/Theory on Stocks.md

 When there is more classes of stocks they are designated as *class A and class B*.
 For instance,Berkshire Hathaway (ticker: BRK), has two classes of stock.
 The different forms are represented by placing the letter behind the ticker symbol in a form like this: "BRKa, BRKb" or "BRK.A, BRK.B".

 ## Stock Exchanges: NYSE,NASDAQ
 **New York Stock Exchange(NYSE):** One of the most prestigious stock exchange in the world.Currently NYSE has stocks of huge American Enterprises like : General Electric, McDonald's,Citigroup, Coca-Cola, Gillette and Wal-mart.

-**NASDAQ:** Over The Counter(OTC) market of which NASDAQ is the most popular.
+**NASDAQ:** Over The Counter(OTC) market of which NASDAQ is the most popular.Nasdaq is home to several big technology companies such as Microsoft,Cisco,Intel, Dell and Oracle.
+This has resulted in the Nasdaq becoming a serious competitor to the NYSE.